Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Related Work

-One of the greatest challenges in the design of fair learning algorithms is that algorithm accuracy may decrease if only increasing fairness is paid much attention to.
-Recent scholarship has been devoted to investigating multiple fairness-enhancing techniques and their effect on ML models, including a few methods using a typical boosting mechanism in ensemble learning, such as AdaFair \citep{iosifidis2019adafair}, FARF \citep{zhang2021farf}, and FairGBM \citep{cruz2022fairgbm}.
-For instance, FARF and AdaFair combined different fairness-related criteria into the training phase, while FairGBM transformed non-differentiable fairness constraints into a proxy inequality constraint to use gradient-based optimisation.
-However, few of them discussed whether their proposed methods could bring theoretical guarantees to boost fairness.
-Instead, they usually provided empirical results to show their effectiveness in practice.\looseness=-1
+\paragraph{\bf Fairness-aware ensemble-based methods} One of the primary challenges in designing fair learning algorithms is the potential trade-off between fairness and accuracy.
+Recent studies have explored various fairness-enhancing techniques and their impact on ML models, including a few methods employing typical boosting mechanisms in ensemble learning, such as AdaFair \citep{iosifidis2019adafair}, FARF \citep{zhang2021farf}, and FairGBM \citep{cruz2022fairgbm}.
+For instance, FARF and AdaFair combined different fairness-related criteria into the training phase, while FairGBM transformed non-differentiable fairness constraints into a proxy inequality constraint to facilitate gradient-based optimisation.
+Furthermore, it is recognised that fairness may emerge naturally alongside ensembling due to the performance improvement in the marginalised group(s) \citep{grgic2017fairness,ko2023fair,claucich2025fairness,schweighofer2025the}.
+Despite these advancements, there is a paucity of research addressing the theoretical guarantees of these methods in enhancing fairness, with most studies relying on empirical results to demonstrate practical effectiveness.